 A majority of prescription medications will need to be taken daily to provide optimal results.
 For this reason, patients must be diligent about taking their medications while at home.
 It is not uncommon for individuals to take multiple medications at one time to address their symptoms.
-To avoid feelings of confusion or frustration, try some of these tips:
+To improve adherence to medications, you might try some of these tips:

 - Make a list: Write down every single one of our medications and when they need to be taken throughout the day as well as the week.
 This will prevent you from accidentally skipping a dose or administering medication at the wrong time.

 - Set an alarm: For those that take medications at various times throughout the day, it can be easy for time to pass too quickly and wind up missing a dose.
 Utilize a simple reminder or alarm on your phone to help get you into the habit of taking your medications at exactly the right time.